cf020031308/cf020031308.github.io/readme.md

 Welcome!
-I am [Roy](https://github.com/cf020031308), an ex-programmer developping CDN things at back end in Knownsec and now masteral candidate learning ML/AI at UESTC.
+I am [Roy](https://github.com/cf020031308), an ex-programmer developping CDN things at back end in Knownsec and now doctoral candidate learning ML/AI at UESTC.

 Here is the place into which I publish some of my leisure works such as: